Ancient Roots, Modern Holidays for Kids - New Years, Different Dates for Different Cultures Illustration

 Celebration of each new year is probably one of the oldest holidays known to man.
 New Year wasn't always celebrated on the first of January.
 That's a relatively new trend, and even today is only true for some religions and cultures.
 Chinese New Year is celebrated on a different date each year.
 Rosh Hashanah, the Jewish New Year, is celebrated in September.
 India's new year, Diwali, is celebrated in October.
 Over 4,000 years ago, the ancient Babylonians celebrated the new year in March, with feasting and parties outdoors.

-The Japanese celebrate New Year's on January 1st.
-They also celebrate it on January 2nd and January 3rd.
+The Japanese, however, do celebrate New Year's on January 1st.
+But they also celebrate it on January 2nd and January 3rd.
 In Japan, this holiday is known as Oshogatsu (New Years Days).
 It is a three day celebration and one of the most important celebrations of the year.
-One of their traditions is to send friends and neighbors special new years cards.
+One of their traditions is to send friends and neighbors special new years cards al year long.
 These cards are not delivered by the post office right away.
 All new years cards are held, and on January 1st, all of these cards, all over Japan, are delivered all on the same day!

-You can enjoy New Years any time of the year with these cool games!
-New Years games & stories
+Enjoy New Years any time of the year with these free, online, interactive games!

 For teachers and students: